Financial reports: Annual Finance Report, the Pupil Premium Grant and our Value for Money statement

-The Academy is situated in the Homerton ward of Hackney, which on average has measures of deprivation in the top 5% of most deprived areas in England.
+- Social Segregation: The Academy is situated in the Homerton ward of hackney which on average measures of deprivation is in the top 5% of most deprived areas in England.
 It is characterised by high levels of crime, acts of violence or anti-social behaviour and high numbers of lone-parent families compared to national averages.
-As such, approximately 61% of pupils are eligible for FSM.
+As such approximately 61% of pupils are eligible for FSM.

-Feedback needs to be constructively delivered in order to have a positive impact on achievement.
-The knowledge of what works and what doesn’t can often help to advance to better levels of understanding.
-Parental feedback when linked to learning objectives is often more effective in boosting student engagement.
+- Effective Feedback to Parents: Feedback needs to be constructively delivered in order to have a positive impact on achievement.
+The knowledge of what works and what doesn’t often helps to advance to better levels of understanding.
+Parental feedback when linked to learning objectives is more effective in boosting student engagement.

-The maximisation of the impact of teaching is essential to ensuring that pupils are able to achieve at their highest potentials.
+- Teaching Quality: The maximisation of the impact of teaching is essential to ensuring that students are able to achieve at their highest potentials.
 Training interventions for teachers are essential to ensure effective teaching is consistently available to pupils.

 Use of Pupil Premium in addressing the barriers (rationale of spend)